Nagios Plugins

 arg_values: ["22"]

-vnode: my-server
+vnode: remote-server

 check_interval: 5m